udacity/create-your-own-adventure/english/coffee/coffee.md

 Drink some coffee and relax yourself a little bit.

 The bitter-sweet flavor of roasted coffee beans invigorates your soul.
+The sharp taste makes your brain work.

 After having your coffee do you want to: